mrmorkeberg/Memgame/Readme.md

 # Issues found during site development

 - First bug I found was that the round color panels didn't match up.
-[View](assets/images/bugs/div-solution.png)
+[View](assets/images/bugs/bug-with-color-ring.png)
     - I had put all 4 div in line 36 - 40 in index.html into one div.
 I split up the 4 divs in 2 and 2 and put them in 2 outer divs.
-[View](assets/images/bugs/bug-with-color-ring.png)
+[View](assets/images/bugs/div-solution.png)
     - This didn't solve the problem.
 I went through the css in line 49 - 52 and saw I had copy/pasted line 49 into the other lines without changing the code, so all 4 lines hade the code: border-top-left-radius.
 The danger of copy/paste.

+- Second bug issue I found was that it didn't load the ressouces audio "correct" and "wrong" [View](assets/images/bugs/bug-with-audio-and-startgame.png)
+    - The solution was that I changed the links to the audio files

+- Third bug issue was a reference error on start game.
+[View](assets/images/bugs/bug-with-audio-and-startgame.png)
+    - The problem was a typo...
+I had starGame instead of startGame.
+[View](assets/images/bugs/solution-bug-startgame.png)